-This is what the linea alba incision looks like a after all of the sutures have been carefully placed.
-The subcutaneous (the fatty area just under the skin) is now sutured as a second layer of strength to prevent a hernia.
+This is what the linea alba incision looks like after all of the sutures have been carefully placed.
+The subcutaneous (the fatty area just under the skin) tissue is now sutured as a second layer of strength to prevent a hernia.

 The third layer of sutures are called subcuticular because they are put just under the skin.
 These will dissolve on their own and your pet does not need to come back for suture removal.
 Being just under the skin they are also harder for your pet to pull out.

 All of our pets that have abdominal skin incisions are given therapy laser treatment before they wake up from anesthesia.
 This decreases post operative pain and swelling and aids the healing process.

 We use the Therapy Laser in many different surgeries.
 In this video it is being used after a laser neuter.